 Massage increases body awareness, promotes relaxation, and decreases muscle fatigue and strain, which complements the therapeutic process.
-As part of an integrative approach, a medical provider may recommend massage therapy when it is clinically appropriate.
 Massage therapists are licensed and strive to maintain the highest standards of continued education and professionalism.

 What is Massage Therapy?